 I eventually stumbled upon Drax staring into a great cosmic void.
 Dialogue options appeared and we began to chat.
 Canonically, these characters’ pasts aren’t exactly the same as the James Gunn Marvel movies, but there is at least one constant: Peter Quill and Drax the Destroyer have both lost their families to tragedy.
 As Peter, I explained the human concept of heaven to Drax, and he explained the beliefs of his own people.
 Drax ended the conversation by asking for some alone time, but as I walked away, he stopped me to say, “Peter Quill, I hope your mother found her way to ‘heaven.’”
 On its own, the line might seem trite, but at the tail end of an uncharacteristically emotional conversation with an otherwise stoic brute, it was affecting.

 The Guardians all have strong personalities, so watching them come together is a major highlight in an already excellent game.
 At one point, I denied Drax when he suggested we simply toss Rocket across a chasm to then let us across, and we all took the long way around instead.
 Through hours of their ambient chit-chat, I watched the pair build a friendly relationship with one another that I helped foster.
-When Rocket himself eventually asked Drax to chuck him for the good of the team — much like Gimli in The Two Towers — Drax denied the request, saying Rocket was a valuable teammate, not a tool.
+When Rocket himself eventually asked Drax to chuck him for the good of the team — much like Gimli in The Lord of the Rings: The Two Towers — Drax denied the request, saying Rocket was a valuable teammate, not a tool.
 We found another way around at Drax’s behest.